 What Is a Debt-to-Equity Ratio?

-A debt-to-equity ratio is a number that describes a company’s debt divided by its shareholders’ equity.
+Just as it sounds, a debt-to-equity ratio is a company’s debt divided by its shareholders’ equity.
 Translation?
-The debt a company holds describes its liabilities.
-Both short- and long-term debt are used to calculate the debt-to-equity ratio.
-The stockholders’ equity represents the assets and value of the company.
+A company’s debt is its liabilities or the money on its books that’s in the red.
+Some people use both short- and long-term debt to calculate the debt-to-equity ratio while others use only the long-term debt.
+The stockholders’ equity represents the assets and value of the company, or money that’s in the black.
 That includes initial investments, money paid for stock and retained earnings that the company has on its books.

 Check out our asset allocation calculator.

 So how do you use the debt-to-income ratio in real life?
 Analysts and investors generally use the debt-to-income ratio of a company to evaluate how much risk the company has taken on – and how risky it would be to invest in the company.

 As an investor, you can always buy index funds and engage in passive investing.
 But if you want to try your hand at active or retail investing, you’ll probably engage in some research before buying company stocks (we hope).
 Looking at companies’ debt-to-equity ratios should be part of that research.